||Senior Lecturer in English

 ‘Ruskin’s Aquatic passions in Modern Painters V: The Significance of “Water Beauty”’, The Eighth Lamp: Ruskin Studies Today, Vol. 4, The Rivendale Press, Spring 2010.

 ‘Towards the Study of Ruskin’s Water’.
 The Victorian Web. <http://www.victorianweb.org/authors/ruskin/casaliggi1.html> (June 2005)

 ‘Ruskin’s Early Writings on Water’.
 The Victorian Web.

 <http://www.victorianweb.org/authors/ruskin/casaliggi1.html> (June 2005)

-Dr Carmen Casaliggi joined CMU in September 2008 as a Lecturer in English, having previously taught at the University of Kent, Christ Church University in Canterbury and the University of Limerick in Ireland.
+Dr. Carmen Casaliggi joined Cardiff Metropolitan University in September 2008 as a Lecturer in English, having previously taught at the University of Kent, Christ Church University in Canterbury and the University of Limerick in Ireland.
 She teaches undergraduate and postgraduate courses in Gothic, Romantic and Victorian literature and has supervised BA and MA dissertations on the long Nineteenth-Century.